 It is hard to imagine how a tiny bird like the Ruby-crowned Kinglet—which weighs only as much as two or three pennies yet migrates thousands of miles to nest in Denali—can sing so loudly.
 But, being able to hear (or see) the Kinglet and other songbirds on their nesting grounds is the heart of the songbird surveys that biologists conduct in Denali National Park and Preserve.
 The goal of these surveys and the songbird monitoring program is to estimate accurately changes in songbird species abundance and distribution.

 Songbirds belong to the Order Passeriformes or passerines.
-Passerine species in Denali include long-distance migrants such as flycatchers and warblers, and resident birds, such as Boreal Chickadee and Gray Jay.
+Passerine species in Denali include long-distance migrants such as flycatchers and warblers, and resident birds, such as Boreal Chickadee and Canada Jay.
 Passerines are found in all habitats in Denali ranging from wetlands to high alpine meadows.